mrkkrp/megaparsec-site/index.md

 * Better documentation, with 100% of functions covered, without typos and obsolete information, with working examples.
-Megaparsec's documentation is well-structured and doesn't contain things useless to end user.
+Megaparsec's documentation is well-structured and doesn't contain things useless to end users.

 * Megaparsec's code is clearer and doesn't contain “magic” found in original Parsec.

-If you want to see detailed change log, `CHANGELOG.md` may be helpful.
+If you want to see a detailed change log, `CHANGELOG.md` may be helpful.

 To be honest Parsec's development has seemingly stagnated.
 It has no test suite (only three per-bug tests), and all its releases beginning from